 My daughter performed outstandingly in classes in which she was able to share her reasoning, but did less well in classes that were more concrete in their approach.
 The only thing I knew to tell her was to answer the questions anyway, but use asterisks and write her comments by the questions that to her seemed to present more than one answer.
 (Then I prayed the teacher would read and consider her comments!)

-What They Are Good At
+What Abstract Sequentials Are Good At

-Abstract sequential learners are wonderful at evaluating situations or needs and creating systems or procedures that are efficient and which meet those needs.
+Abstract Sequential learners are wonderful at evaluating situations or needs and creating systems or procedures that are efficient and which meet those needs.

 I learned early in my relationship with my daughter that she would not have to find out the hard way how to make good choices.
 She was constantly observing and evaluating the behaviors of her peers.
-She would be dumbfounded at times with the choices her more random counterparts made that ended badly for them, especially when they repeated their poor choices multiple times.
+She would be dumbfounded at times by the choices her more random counterparts made that ended badly for them, especially when they repeated their poor choices multiple times.

 She was also frustrated when she had to work within a disorganized system of any kind.
 By the time she was in 10th grade, we had a little conversation about her future.
 I said, “You are gifted in creating systems and procedures.
 My advice to you is that you prepare yourself for a career in a field in which you can create systems and not have to work for someone who is not as good as you at creating them.”